White Sox vs. Mets Player Props Betting Odds

-Player prop bet options for Francisco Lindor, Luis Robert and others are listed when the New York Mets host the Chicago White Sox at Citi Field on Tuesday at 7:10 PM ET.
+Francisco Lindor and Luis Robert are two of the players with prop bets available when the New York Mets and the Chicago White Sox meet at Citi Field on Wednesday (at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!